In conversation with Chris Skidmore MP

 Chris Skidmore, the Minister of State for Universities, Science, Research and Innovation took part in a special In Conversation event at Queen Mary’s Mile End Institute where he discussed the value of education, university funding and the implications of Brexit for higher education.

-Prior to undertaking a career he politics Chris Skidmore wrote several history books and is also a fellow of the Royal Historical Society and a fellow of the Society of Antiquaries.
+Prior to undertaking a career in politics Chris Skidmore wrote several history books and is also a fellow of the Royal Historical Society and a fellow of the Society of Antiquaries.

 Reflecting on his own education, including a degree and postgraduate research in History at Oxford, Chris Skidmore said: “Looking back I wish I could’ve understood research sooner, to see how it all connects.”